ropensci/software-review/reviewing_guide.md

 _Also ensure that_
 -  tests pass for you locally.
 -  vignettes, README, and documentation examples run without issues.
 -  and last but not least, please be respectful and kind to the authors in your reviews.
+Our [code of conduct](policies.md#code-of-conduct) is mandatory for everyone involved in our review process.

 ## Submitting the review